 The Ausländerbehörde writes in the personal document of those persons that they are not allowed to move freely in Germany and to travel everywhere.

-In case of Residenzpflicht it is written in the document.
+In case of Residenzpflicht it is written in the document: Räumliche Beschränkung.

 Who has a residence obligation and wants to go to the demonstration to Berlin, can ask us.